-TIBINT is here to help you get started but first, here are the necessary steps to kick off your entrepreneurial journey:
+Here are the necessary steps to kick off your self-employed journey:

-Just jumping into working for yourself without a plan is not unheard of, but having a plan is going to streamline your success and make the journey smoother, with less unnecessary speed bumps.
+Just jumping into working for yourself without a plan is not unheard of, but having a plan is going to streamline your success and make the journey smoother, with fewer unnecessary speed bumps.

 The best way to figure out what to do is to look at what you already enjoy doing.
 Figuring out what your good at and what you enjoy doing may not always be the same thing.
 The majority of the time, your idea will start as a hobby such as cooking, writing, arts & crafts, computer programing, gardening… the list goes on and on.

 These ideas make the building blocks of any startup.
 The process provides the capability of learning more about what you already love doing.
 Work becomes fun, and when work is fun it no longer becomes work.

 The next thing to consider when deciding what you want to do is to figure out if you want to become an entrepreneur or freelancer.
 Although they both lead to self-employment, they are different in many ways.